School Curriculum Statement of Intent

 Our core values of respect, perseverance and courage permeate all areas of school life.
-Respect for each other and God’s creations, the ability to persevere to achieve and the courage to try new things.
-These are all important life skills we want the children to live and learn.
+Respect for each other and God’s creation, the ability to persevere to achieve and the courage to try new things.
+These are all important life skills we want the children to learn and live out.

 PLEASE GET IN TOUCH IF YOU REQUIRE ANY FURTHER DETAILS ABOUT OUR CURRICULUM. email@example.com or head @huntley.gloucs.sch.uk